Ground nesting birds

 People are asked to stick to the main gravel tracks and not to venture onto open, heathland areas where birds will be nesting.
 Dog walkers are asked to lend their support by keeping dogs with them on the tracks and where necessary using leads to keep them under close control.

 We work with local organisations and volunteers, to survey the numbers of ground-nesting birds every five years to monitor their fortunes.
-During 2024 we will assess numbers of Woodlarks and in 2025 look at the Curlew breeding population.
-During the breeding season our team will also monitor key ground nesting bird nests, carry out targeted predator control and will support ongoing research into these rare species.
+During 2025 we'll look at the Curlew breeding population and our team will also monitor key ground nesting bird nests, carry out targeted predator control and support ongoing research into these rare species.

 Woodlark sitting on a nest camouflaged in the undergrowth